Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 built on top of the **python** to provide architecture independent grammars used for defining macroop and microops.
-When an ISA of specific architecture is defined using the pre-defined DSL GEM5 automatically translate your ISA definition to C++ classes.
+When an ISA of specific architecture is defined using the pre-defined DSL, GEM5 automatically translate your ISA definition to C++ classes.

-For translation,
+For the translation,
-GEM5 provides *MicroAssembler* python class that utilizes *lexer and parser* classes provided by the *Python-Lex-Yacc(PLY)* package.
+GEM5 provides **MicroAssembler** python class that utilizes *lexer and parser* classes provided by the *Python-Lex-Yacc(PLY)* package.
 Also, lexer and parser requires